MTI-2023-TALA/Socra/README.md

 npm ci
 ```

-Then, to enable an empty database
+Then, to enable the database

 ```
 docker-compose up -d mongo
 ```

-The first time the database is created, it will be seed with 10 different parcours.
+The first time the database is created, it will be seeded with 10 different parcours.

 ## Run the program